creame/joinchat/README.txt

 = 5.0.17 =
 * FIX Not escaped strong tag.
 * FIX Blurry SVGs in Chrome on Mac.
+* CHANGE Better enqueue script if jQuery is deregistered.

 = 5.0.16 =
 * NEW Detects Bricks Builder & Divi editors.